At which campus can I study this program?

 B.A.
 Degree Requirements

-- Apply, critique, and extend communication concepts, principles, theories, and perspectives to a variety of organizational contexts;
+- Professional Relevance: Apply communication concepts, principles, theories, and perspectives to a variety of organizational and professional contexts in a way that is relevant and meaningful to PSU students

 Academic Advising